OpenMDAO/OpenMDAO/openmdao/docs/features/core_features/working_with_derivatives/assembled_jacobian.rst

-To use an assembled Jacobian, you set the :code:`assemble_jac` option of the linear solver that will own it to True.
+To use an assembled Jacobian, you set the :code:`assemble_jac` option of the linear solver that will use it to True.
 The type of the assembled jacobian will be determined by the value of :code:`options['assembled_jac_type']` in the solver's containing system.
 There are two options of 'assembled_jac_type' to choose from, `dense` and `csc`.
 For example: